 You learn what charges the prosecutor has filed against you.
 You may enter a plea to the criminal charges filed against you.
 If you have been arrested, you have the right to be arraigned on any charges usually within two court days.
 At the arraignment, you can plead guilty, no contest, or not guilty, or waive time to enter a plea.
 Plea negotiations can also take place at the arraignment.

 Won’t the prosecutors simply believe what’s written in the police reports?
 There is no way I can beat DUI or criminal charges, is there?

 There are many defenses and ways to reduce or dismiss DUI or criminal charges.
-If you’re considering not hiring a really good defense attorney or thinking about choosing a random lawyer, you should think it about some more.
+If you’re considering not hiring a really good criminal defense DUI attorney with a lot of experience, or thinking about choosing a lawyer who dabbles in DUIs, you should think about it some more.